 “If you have a fever over 103 F, a fever that lasts more than five days, a fast heart rate of more than 100 beats per minute or are feeling very short of breath, then you should see a healthcare provider,” Manders says.

 Antibiotics can save lives but must be used correctly.
 They only treat infections caused by a bacteria.

-Dr. Rosa says if you take an antibiotic when you don’t have a bacterial infection, you won’t get any better.
+Manders says if you take an antibiotic when you don’t have a bacterial infection, it won't help you get any better.
 Also, the antibiotics will still target the good bacteria in your body.
 When you lose your good bacteria, certain types of bacteria, like C. diff, can grow out of control in your body and give you a very aggressive type of diarrhea.

 Side Effects of Antibiotics

 It’s important to be mindful that anytime you take antibiotics, they can be accompanied by a range of uncomfortable side effects, including:

 The Centers for Disease Control and Prevention (CDC) says one out of five medication-related visits to the emergency department are from reactions to antibiotics.

 How Long Does it Take an Antibiotic to Work?

 Antibiotics get to work as soon as they enter your system.
 However, how long it takes to start feeling better can vary and depends on the type and severity of the bacterial infection the antibiotic is treating.
 Manders says it typically takes between two and three days, while some conditions may require a two-week regimen before symptoms start to disappear.
 If the pep in your step returns before you’ve finished your prescription, it’s best to finish it all to wipe out any remaining bacteria that could cause a reoccurrence of the illness.